nvdb-vegdata/nvdbtransportportal/konsept4_roadreference.md

 # Road reference system

 The reference system will label each and every road in Norway with a road category, a road number and a metering system.
-Starting the year 2020, we had a major upgrade of the reference system.
-For technical reason, we have to run the old system in parallel with the new untill August 2021.
-The two systems are available through version 2 (old) and version 3 (new) of NVDB api and Vegkart.

 ## Road divided into strekning, delstrekning and meters